 Evangelistic revivals are fast becoming events of a past generation in the modern church.
 I am old enough to remember when a scheduled revival meeting would begin on a Sunday morning continuing through the following Saturday evening, and if the meeting was successful it might be extended for another week.
 As time progressed the usual revival of the 1980’s and 1990’s was reduced to a Sunday morning through Wednesday night.
-Fewer and fewer churches after the 1990’s even scheduled evangelists to come preach, until now only a very few pastors consider an evangelistic revival a relevant event for their church.
+Fewer and fewer churches after the 1990’s even scheduled evangelists to come preach and now only a very few pastors consider an evangelistic revival a relevant event for their church.
 I believe the church is missing a very significant tool for outreach evangelism, which for many decades was responsible for tens of thousands of spiritually dead sinners to make lasting professions of faith.
 I use the term lasting because one of the arguments against revivals is many recorded professions of faith from the past were simply emotional responses to high pressure techniques of over-zealous evangelists.

 In a previous post I related the account of my friend Rev. Anton (Buddy) Uth’s first evangelistic visit.
 He was a college student at Ouachita Baptist University at the time, and upon graduation went to seminary to receive his M Div. degree at Southwestern Baptist Theological Seminary.
 He pastored many Southern Baptist churches in the south during his years of ministry.
 I was privileged to know and love him because his son David, who is Senior Pastor of First Baptist Church Orlando is married to our niece Rachel Moore.
-Brother David became our pastor at Immanuel Baptist Church in El Dorado for a 5 year period in the 1990’s.
-Besides being a wonderful pastor-shepherd, Brother Buddy could tell some of the most interesting and hilarious stories of any pastor I have known.
-I always thought one of his best stories concerned a visiting evangelist at one of his churches.
+Brother David became our pastor at Immanuel Baptist Church in El Dorado for a five year period in the 1990’s.
+Besides being a wonderful pastor-shepherd Brother Buddy could tell some of the most interesting and hilarious stories I have ever heard.
+One of his best stories concerned a visiting evangelist at one of his churches.
 I don’t recall the name of the evangelist, and this account might well have been the first time he had preached in one of his churches.

-The evangelist noted during his message the pulpit overlay seemed to moved slightly when he shifted positions, but he attributed it to the slight breeze coming into the auditorium and thought nothing of it.
+The evangelist noted during his message the pulpit overlay seemed to moved slightly when he shifted positions, but he attributed it to the slight breeze coming into the auditorium and thought no more of it.
 He remained stationed behind the pulpit and re-positioned his preaching notes.
 Nearing the close of his message he began making an appeal for anyone desiring to make a public profession of faith or re-commitment of their life to Christ to stand and make their way to the front of the auditorium.
 He said he and Brother Buddy would be at the front to receive them and pray with them.
 He asked the pianist to begin softly playing “Just As I Am.”
 With a quick turn and move the evangelist stepped fully out from behind the pulpit, and he discovered what had occurred when he zipped up his zipper!

-Brother Buddy said he and the entire congregation were so near to breaking out into laughter, the solemnity of the invitation time was gone.
+Brother Buddy said he and the entire congregation were so near to breaking out into laughter the solemnity of the invitation was gone.
 As the evangelist turned his back to the crowd he continued in his efforts to free the tassel.
 Brother Buddy said all he knew to do at the moment was to call on the Chairman of Deacons seated near the front to close in prayer.
 At the moment he seemed less likely to break out in laughter and was able to successfully voice a prayer.